EARLY TESLA MODEL S GUIDE

 General Things To Look For

 Another common cosmetic issue is that the front bumper frames can rust.
-This rust will then drip and find its way out from behind the fog lamp area and streak across the fascia.
+This rust will then drip and find its way out from behind the fog lamp area and leave light orange streaks across the fascia.
 It seems Tesla was unable to fully paint the insides of these metal structures and some owners, like me, noticed rusty streaks after washing the car.
-It doesn't happen after every wash, though.
+After months of ownership, I have only noticed this twice, once after a wash and once after a big rain.
 I've read of some vehicles getting this corrected through Tesla, but that option has probably expired.
 I haven't tried, but removing the front fascia and sealing these areas off is probably the best option.
-Just don't freak out when you see the rust streaking across your paint for the first time.

 One major item to look for is coolant leaks.
-There is a coupling at the front of the battery frame.
-The car essentially splits into two pieces: the passenger body that lifts off of the battery chassis.
-There is an electrical and a coolant connection up front that link the two halves together.
+There is a coupling at the front of the battery frame that connects the coolant in the car with the collant in the battery.
+The car essentially splits into two pieces: the passenger body that lifts off of the battery frame.
+There is also an electrical connection up front that links the two halves of that system together.
 The two o-rings of the coolant connections can become damaged during assembly, or just begin to leak after several years.
 Also, if the car took an impact to the undercarriage, it could leak elsewhere.
 Take a look under the car, checking the entire area between the front and rear wheels.
-Run your hands along the bottom of the car, under the doors.
-Any signs of a drip or wetness?
-These repairs require the body to be lifted from the chassis, so are not fixable in 99.9% of consumer garages.
+Run your hands along the bottom of the car, below the doors.
+Any signs of a dripping or wetness?
+These repairs require the body to be lifted from the battery, so are not fixable in 99.9% of consumer garages.

 How many remote key fobs are there?
-I believe they came with two during original purchase.
+I believe the Model S and X came with two during original purchase - Model 3 and Y come standard with entry cards.
 I dropped one of my fobs after about a week of ownership, and it started to eat through batteries within 24hrs.
 These will cost at least $85 from third parties (though they seem authentic) and Tesla sells them for the Model 3 and Y for $150.
 I could not locate a Model S or X fob in the Tesla Shop, but the forums mention they cost $235 through the Tesla service centers.
 The third party vendors indicate that the ones they sell should function across all vehicle models, though.
 Otherwise, the app will work just fine except that the car will not passively unlock nor will the door handles auto-present unless there is a key fob nearby.* Passive unlock means the car will unlock when the fob comes within three feet of the vehicle, at which point it will also present the door handles.

 * I have seen owners state that the older fobs for the Model 3 did not have passive unlock capability, but the newer ones do.
 So there may be some difference in the fobs.